 - Mention your City and State to the Home Page Description: If web page Titles help users understand what a web page is about, then page Descriptions do the same for search engines.
 Add your business location to add context and relevance to help search engines know understand what the page is about.

 - Add your Business Name, Address, and Phone Number to the Footer: Don’t frustrate visitors by hiding your business contact information.
 Most business websites include their contact information in the footer of their website.
 Make it easy to find that information in the place they expect to find it.

 - Quickly Explain What You Offer for Whom and Where: Within seconds of visiting your website, every visitor should be able to understand what you do, where you do it, and what problem you solve.
 For example, have your homepage say you provide Bookkeeping Services for Businesses in Columbus, Ohio.

 - Assign a Keyword Theme to Every Page: Assigning a keyword theme to each page will help you target what customers are looking for on Google.
 For example your Pet Store website can have a page dedicated to Dog Toys and target keywords like ‘dog toys’, ‘dog chew toys’, ‘canine toys’, and more.

 Building links back to your website and getting your brand seen by locals are off-page SEO tasks that will bring attention to your business online.

-- Join a Local Chamber of Commerce: Local Chambers will share your website with other members, and provide a business listing on their website.
-This will provide a reputable backlink to your website, and give exposure to consumers looking to support local businesses.
+- Join a Local Chamber of Commerce: Your Chamber will share your website with members, and provide a business listing on their website.
+Get a reputable backlink to your website, and exposure to consumers looking to support local businesses.